 Are you ever guilty of talking to yourself in your own head and then being upset that your audience hasn’t read your mind?
 If you’ve ever been told by someone else, “I’m not a mind reader,” you are probably guilty of inferring understanding.
 Just because you understand what you’re talking about does not mean everyone else does.
 Talking over the heads of your audience will never make you look smart.
 It just makes you look arrogant.

 It would be great if you could find a way to let those words and ideas out so that your audience can share your understanding and help build on your ideas.
 Share your knowledge and do it with tact.
-Remember, if you are talking to yourself, you can’t possibly be listening.
+Remember, if you talk to yourself, you can’t possibly be listening.

 Be present and make sure everyone else is present.
 When you are in a conversation with another person, respect them enough to pay attention to them.
 If you don’t want to have the conversation with them, then say so.
-Excusing yourself from a conversation is far less rude than wasting another’s time (or letting them waste yours).
+Excusing yourself from a conversation is far less rude than wasting their time (or letting them waste yours).

 Wait until the end

-One of the worst habits we have developed is interrupting someone mid-sentence.
+One of the worst habits people have developed is interrupting someone mid-sentence.
 We’ve become a soundbite nation, reading only a few sentences of something, getting our news from headlines, and accepting our own preconceptions without question.
 Communication can’t happen effectively if you don’t know the whole story.